ZEDXION (USDZ) Price Tops $1.00

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-ZEDXION was first traded on May 15th, 2022.
+ZEDXION’s launch date was May 15th, 2022.
 ZEDXION’s total supply is 87,000,000,000 tokens and its circulating supply is 755,558,137 tokens.
+ZEDXION’s official message board is medium.com/@zedxion_exchange.
+ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.
 The official website for ZEDXION is zedxion.io.
 The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
-The official message board for ZEDXION is medium.com/@zedxion_exchange.
-ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.

-It is usually not presently possible to buy alternative cryptocurrencies such as ZEDXION directly using U.S. dollars.
-Investors seeking to acquire ZEDXION should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZEDXION using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as ZEDXION directly using U.S. dollars.
+Investors seeking to acquire ZEDXION should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZEDXION using one of the aforementioned exchanges.

 Receive News & Updates for ZEDXION Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEDXION and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.